rnccsstudent/rnccsstudent/README.md

 - 🏗️ [Portfolio](http://pranab.infinityfreeapp.com/portfolio/)

 - 🔗 [LinkedIn](https://www.linkedin.com/in/pranab28042002/)
 - 💬 Feel free to reach out for collaborations or discussions on tech!

-⭐ **"Building technology that helps people value time and contribute to society!"**
-✨ If you believe, you can achieve it and
+- ✨ If you believe, you can achieve it and
 If you can't believe, you can't achieve it. ✨
 🔥 Your mindset defines your success! 🔥

+⭐ **"Building technology that helps people value time and contribute to society!"**

 ---